Commentary 1: On What the Communist Party Is

 Facing challenges over the past 100 years, the Chinese nation responded by importing weapons, reforming its systems, and enacting extreme and violent revolutions.
 Countless lives have been lost, and most of the Chinese traditional culture has been abandoned.

 It appears that the responses have failed.
 When agitation and anxiety occupied the Chinese mind, the CCP took the opportunity to enter the scene, and eventually controlled this last surviving ancient civilization in the world.

 In future challenges, the Chinese people will inevitably have to choose again.
 No matter how the choice is made, every Chinese must understand that any lingering hope in the CCP will only worsen the damage done to the Chinese nation and inject new energy into this evil possessing CCP.

-We must abandon all illusions, thoroughly exam ourselves without being influenced by hatred, greed, or desires.
-Only then can we rid ourselves of the nightmarish control by the possessing spirit of the CCP over the last 50 years.
+We must abandon all illusions, thoroughly examine ourselves without being influenced by hatred, greed, or desires.
+Only then can we rid ourselves of the nightmarish control by the possessing spirit of the CCP of the last 50 years.
 In the name of a free nation, we can reestablish the Chinese civilization based on respect for human nature and compassion for all.

 Xinhai Revolution (or Hsinhai Revolution), named for the Chinese year of Xinhai (1911), was the overthrow (Oct.
 10, 1911–Feb.
 12, 1912) of China’s ruling Qing Dynasty and the establishment of the Republic of China.

-The May Fourth Movement was the first mass movement in modern Chinese history, beginning on May 4, 1919.
+The May Fourth Movement was the first mass movement in modern Chinese history and began on May 4, 1919.

-From Chapter 25 of “Tao-Te Ching” or “Dao De Jing,” one of the most important Taoist texts, written by Lao Zi or Lao Tze (Lao Tzu).
+From Chapter 25 of “Dao De Jing” (or “Tao-Te Ching”), one of the most important Taoist texts.